Institute of Linguistics, Russian Academy of Sciences

 Language and cognition, discourse, spoken language, multimodality, linguistic diversity, field linguistics, corpus linguistics, computational modeling, Athabaskan languages, Turkic languages, Caucasian languages, West African languages, Russian grammar.

 1988 – present: Institute of Linguistics, Russian Academy of Sciences.
-Current position: Head of the Department of Areal Linguistics.
+Current position: Director of the Institute, Head of the Department of Typology and Areal Linguistics.

 1995 – present: Department of Theoretical and Applied Linguistics, Philological Faculty, Moscow State University.
 Current position: Professor.